CryptoCredibility/ConsensusExistence/README.md

 It will be vital for a new node on the network to sign up with a very credible node to avoid being gambled against by the network.
 The smart contracts could be coded, to allow for a multi-sig node that can do direct verification, such as encrypting drivers license numbers, proof of address or any of the typical centralized verification approaches.
 With token-incentivization, decentralization is an efficient way of delegating power and offers higher security, however, it is a difficult approach when the network is small.
 Crowdsourced economies work better when the crowd is large (ie. Wikipedia, Stack Exchange).
 For this reason it may be smart to have a pre-programmed centralized aspect that fades over time, as a way to transition into a fully decentralized identity platform.

 ## Costs
 	The preliminary prototype will require the following functionality.
-A rough estimate is $3000, although the prototype could be stripped of messaging which would cut the cost.
+A rough estimate is $3000-$5000 Front-End/Ethereum node
-		Front-End/Ethereum node
 			On browser encryption
 			Ethereum node private/public key signing
 		Smart Contract
-			Credibility market (An escrow-like contract that resolves the ledger for current user bets) User profile functionality
+			Credibility market (An escrow-like contract that resolves the ledger for current user bets) User profile and user interaction
-			PGP verification
-			Basic messaging functionality
-			Store encrypted data (very expensive...will need to store this on IPFS/SWARM when off test network)
+			IPFS integration

-	The full proof of concept is only a concept at this point, and to make it a proof of this whitepaper we would need the following additions on top of the above prototype.
-Everything below is assumed to have extensive testing and should have some percentage of the total cost spent solely on testing.
-I recommend an abnormally high percentage of this projects budget be put to testing and bug bounties.
-This concept involves very complex game theory problems, and the novelty of autonomously incentivized organizations, requires a high investment in future security, due to the difficulty of updating smart contracts.
+	This project is highly experimental and would require a lot of game theory research to make it feasible.
+As a general roadmap the following additions on top of the above prototype would be required.
+Everything below is assumed to have extensive testing and should have a large percentage of the total cost spent solely on testing, due to the complex game theory problems that arise with consensus mechanisms.
 		Encryption
-			Zero Knowledge Proof Research + possible implementation Smart Contract
+			Zero Knowledge Proof implementation
+		Smart Contract
-			credibility markets, credibility tokens,
+			credibility markets, credibility tokens
 		Whisper
 			Messaging between Ethereum Nodes
-		PGP
-			A good system of verifying and sending messages using PGP IPFS/Swarm
-			Need to store expensive data structures on Swarm/IPFS ENS
-			Linked to ENS to help identify people
-		IBAN/ICAP
+		Robustness
+			Accept and Receive data from other blockchain ID platforms IBAN/ICAP
 			Have an ICAP reference for each user
 		Ether Gas